Write a comment

 Show ingredients

-• milk of any temperature and fat content - 200 ml;
+• milk (any temperature, any fat content) – 200 ml;

 • purified water – 200 ml;

-• flour (wheat) - 130 g;
+• wheat flour – 130 g;

 • chicken eggs – 2 pcs;